openSUSE/gitarro/doc/REAL_EXAMPLES.md

 # Real examples

-Here are some real life examples so you can can see how easy is it to integrate gitbot with external tools.
+Here are some real life examples so you can can see how easy is it to integrate gitarro with external tools.

-## Checking gitbot ruby style with Jenkins
+## Checking gitarro ruby style with Jenkins

-We will configure a job to teast a new PR made for an organization/gitbot GitHub repository (or a PR with a new [comment with the command to relaunch tests](ADVANCED.md#retriggering-a-specific-test))
+We will configure a job to teast a new PR made for an organization/gitarro GitHub repository (or a PR with a new [comment with the command to relaunch tests](ADVANCED.md#retriggering-a-specific-test))

 So step by step: